VismayMurthy/Healthcare-Chatbot/README.md

 # Healthcare-Chatbot
-build a chat app using a large language model.
-I net out how retrieval augmented generation builds on LLMs, then I show how custom data, like a PDF, can be loaded and used for more meaningful, insightful chat responses.
+building a chatbot app using a large language model(LLM).
+I net out how retrieval augmented generation(RAG) builds on LLMs, then I show how custom data, like a PDF, can be loaded and used for more meaningful, insightful chat responses.